Alathur, Mannargudi

 Alathur is a village in the Mannargudi taluk of Tiruvarur district in Tamil Nadu, India.

 Demographics

 As per the 2001 census, Alathur had a population of 1,626 with 841 males and 785 females.
 The sex ratio was 933.
 The literacy rate was 67.39.

 Temples

 Historical Viswanatha Swamy Temple and Venugopala Swamy Temple are located here.

 Idol Theft

-The Chola-era brozes were stolen from the temples more than 50years ago.
+The Chola-era bronzes were stolen from the temples more than 50 years ago.
 The Idol Wing of the Tamil Nadu Criminal Investigation Department (IW-CID) has traced them to various museums/institutions in the United States.